-- Shareholders who wish to include a proposal in the Company's proxy statement for the 2024 Annual Meeting must comply in all respects with the rules of the SEC relating to such inclusion, and must submit the proposals to the Vice President, General Counsel and Secretary at our principal office, 460 North Gulph Road, King of Prussia, Pennsylvania 19406, no later than August 16, 2023. - If any shareholder wishes to present a proposal at the 2024 Annual Meeting that is not included in our proxy statement for that meeting, the proposal must be received by the Corporate Secretary at the above address by October 30, 2023.
-For proposals that are not received by October 30, 2023, the proxy holders will have discretionary authority to vote on the matter without including advice on the nature of the proposal or on how the proxy holders intend to vote on the proposal in our proxy statement.
+- Shareholders who wish to include a proposal in the Company's proxy statement for the 2024 Annual Meeting must comply in all respects with the rules of the SEC relating to such inclusion, and must submit the proposals to the Corporate Secretary at our principal office, 500 North Gulph Road, King of Prussia, Pennsylvania 19406, no later than August 17, 2024. - If any shareholder wishes to present a proposal at the 2024 Annual Meeting that is not included in our proxy statement for that meeting, the proposal must be received by the Corporate Secretary at the above address by October 31, 2024.
+For proposals that are not received by

+October 31, 2024, the proxy holders will have discretionary authority to vote on the matter without including advice on the nature of the proposal or on how the proxy holders intend to vote on the proposal in our proxy statement.

-- Shareholders who intend to solicit proxies in support of director nominees other than the Company's nominees under the universal proxy rules must provide notice to the Corporate Secretary that sets forth the information required by Rule 14a-19 under the Exchange Act no later than November 28, 2023. - All proposals and notifications should be addressed to the Vice President, General Counsel and Secretary at our principal office, 460 North Gulph Road, King of Prussia, Pennsylvania 19406.
+- Shareholders who intend to solicit proxies in support of director nominees other than the Company's nominees under the universal proxy rules must provide notice to the Corporate Secretary that sets forth the information required by Rule 14a-19 under the Exchange Act no later than November 27, 2024. - Shareholders who wish to include a director nominee in the Company's proxy statement for the 2024 Annual Meeting must comply in all respects with the terms and conditions set forth in the Company's Bylaws and must submit such nominee to the Corporate Secretary at the above address no earlier than July 18, 2024 and no later than August 17, 2024.

+All proposals and notifications should be addressed to the Corporate Secretary at our principal office, 500 North Gulph Road, King of Prussia, Pennsylvania 19406.